LLNL/serac/README.md

 # Building Instructions

-Building is a little bit weird, since there's some bootstrapping involved to set up the compiler than Enzyme wants to use.
+Building is a little bit weird, since there's some bootstrapping involved to set up the compiler that Enzyme wants to use.

 ## Clone the repo